 Another useful thing to know is how to select a cell.
 You can select a cell (make it blue) by clicking in the area shown in the screenshot below.
 Note that clicking inside the cell will make it green (ready for edit).

-Now we know how to insert, delete and select cells.
-It's time to write some code in our Jupyter notebook.
-Let's first click inside the first cell and write code that prints the text 'hello world'.
+Now you know how to insert, delete and select cells.
+It's time to write some code in your Jupyter notebook.
+Let's first click inside the first cell and write code that prints the text 'hello world.'
 Again, that's just:

-As soon as we type Shift and Enter (or click the Run button), our code gets executed and the result is printed out immediately underneath the cell that contains the code.
-We can see here our 'hello world' phrase.
+As soon as you type Shift and Enter (or click the Run button), your code gets executed and the result is printed out immediately underneath the cell that contains the code.
+We can see here our 'hello world' phrase:

 More than that, Jupyter is being extra helpful and, if you don't have an empty cell underneath (I already had one), it will automatically add a new cell below, so we can quickly write some more code.

 Let's write a different program.
-Instead of 'hello world', let's print our names.
-First, we make sure the cell is green, by clicking inside it, and then we type:
+Instead of 'hello world' let's print our names.
+First, make sure the cell is green by clicking inside it, and then you type:

 print('My name is Ciprian')

-And again, we type Shift and Enter and again, our code gets executed and the result is printed.
+And again, you type Shift and Enter and again, your code gets executed and the result is printed:

 This being said, Jupyter notebooks are excellent (and generally preferred to code editors) for data analysis, data science and some machine learning tasks.

-So far we have only written Python code inside the Jupyter notebook cells.
-But there is one more type of content we can add inside a Jupyter cell: markdown.
+So far I have only written Python code inside the Jupyter notebook cells.
+But there is one more type of content you can add inside a Jupyter cell: markdown.
 If you are not familiar with it, this markdown tutorial is an excellent place to learn more about it.
 In short, markdown is a way to write formatted text.

 To understand why having the ability to add formatted text inside a Jupyter notebook is useful, you have to keep in mind the heritage of Jupyter notebooks.
 Notebook interfaces are actually rather old.
 They originated in the 1980s with the Mathematica software, and their main purpose was to make technical computing easier.
 Initially mostly used by scientists, they served as a kind of digital lab notes.
 In a lab note, you have results of computations, but you also have lots of explanatory text.